Skin Cancer Awareness

-We all know that melanoma can be caused by UV radiation from the sun, tanning booths or sun lamps.
+Melanoma can be caused by UV radiation from the sun, tanning booths or sun lamps.
 About 90 percent of non-melanoma skin cancers and 85 percent of melanoma cases are associated with exposure to ultraviolet radiation from the sun.
 Adults get it most often, including older adults, but children and teenagers can get melanoma, too.
-Men get it more often on their trunk, head and neck.
-Women get melanoma more often on their arms and legs.
+Men get it more often on their torso, head and neck, while women tend to get melanoma on their arms and legs.

-Risk Factors for Melanoma Risk factors include having fair skin, light-colored eyes and freckling or sun burning easily.
-You are also higher at risk if you have had one or more severe, blistering sunburns in your life; you get lots of UV light exposure, or live closer to the equator or at a higher elevation.
-People who have more than 50 ordinary moles are at increased risk, too, as are people with a family history of melanoma or who have a weakened immune system.
+Risk factors for melanoma include having fair skin, light-colored eyes and freckling, or burning easily in the sun.
+You are also at a higher risk if you have had one or more severe sunburns in your life, get lots of UV light exposure, or live closer to the equator or at a higher elevation.
+People who have more than 50 ordinary moles are at increased risk, too, as are people with a family history of melanoma or those who have a weakened immune system.

-Protect Yourself A no-brainer way to protect against melanoma is by wearing sunscreen.
-Put it on 30 minutes before you go out in the sun, and reapply when you come out of the water or every two hours.
-Also try to limit your time in the sun – spend a lot of your outside time in the shade – and wear your sunglasses, because UV rays can harm your eyes, as well as your body.
+A no-brainer way to protect against melanoma is by wearing sunscreen.
+Apply sunscreen 30 minutes before you go out in the sun, and reapply when you come out of the water or every two hours.
+Also try to limit your time in the sun (take breaks in the shade!) and wear your sunglasses—UV rays can harm your eyes, as well as your body.
 One of our favorite eco-friendly brands is Coola.

 Everyone should check their skin regularly and watch for changes.
 If you find melanoma right away and get it treated early, it’s usually curable.
-But once you have it, it can be hard to treat, and it spreads.
+But once you have it, it can be hard to treat—and it spreads.

 Use a full-length mirror, plus a hand-held one, in a room where there’s plenty of light.

-Here’s how to do a proper skin self-exam: Start at your head and move down to your feet.
+Start at your head and move down to your feet.
 Check your face, neck, ears and scalp.
-Use a comb or blow dryer to move your hair so you can check your scalp, or have someone else look at it for you.
+Use a comb or blow dryer to move your hair so you can check your scalp, or have someone else look for you.
 Check the front and back of your body in the mirror.
 Raise your arms and look at your left and right side.
 Check your upper arms, forearms (on all sides), palms and fingernails.
 Check the front, back and all sides of your legs.
 Check the skin on your buttocks and genitals.
 Sit down and look at your feet, toenails, soles and the spaces between your toes.

 - A new mole that looks different than the others